-The best gifts for book lovers are, naturally, books—and you’ll find plenty of book recommendations on our site for the person who loves history, philosophy, cooking, gardening, etc., or just wants to read the latest good books.
-Nonetheless, there are some other gifts that are really useful for people who love to read.
-The list I’ve compiled is based on my own research and experience as well as questions I’ve received from readers about how best to consume books.
+The best gifts for book lovers are, naturally, books—and you’ll find plenty of book recommendations on our site for the person who loves history or historical fiction, philosophy or fiction—or just wants to read the best books of 2023.
+This is my list of other gifts that are really useful for people who love to read.
+It’s based on my own research and experience as well as questions and comments I’ve received from readers.
+(For more eclectic lists, put together by members of our team over the years, here are more holiday gift ideas).

 Moleskine Book Journal